Rithvik119am/project_promise/README.md

  -  Take orders and save them on the cloud.
  -  Create the bill in the form of a PDF with a single click.
- -  Access the order details from any day, on any device, at any time.
+ -  Access the order details of any day, on any device, at any time.